baniol/kindle-my-clippings/README.md

-## Overview
+### Overview

 `kindle-my-clippings` is a command line tool for parsing and organizing your Kindle highlights.

-## Getting started
+### Getting started

-If you installed the module globally, just run it in the folder that contains 'My Clippings.txt' file or specify a path to it with -i (--input) option.
+If you installed the module globally, run it in the folder containing 'My Clippings.txt' file or specify a path to it with -i (--input) option.

-Running `kindle-my-lippings` will display a title list, ex.:
+Running `kindle-my-clippings` will display a title list, ex.:

 ```
 1 - Developing Backbone.js Applications